Skip to content

 Vealtown During the Revolutionary War

-The most famous event that showcased Vealtown’s recognition actually happened on December 12, 1776, the night before General Charles Lee left his soldiers at “Vealtown’s” Parker Tavern and took a ride over to Basking Ridge’s “Widow White’s Tavern.”
-The next morning, the colonies changed forever.
+The most famous event that showcased Vealtown’s recognition happened on December 12, 1776, the night before General Charles Lee left his soldiers at “Vealtown’s” Parker Tavern and took a ride over to Basking Ridge’s “Widow White’s Tavern.”
+The following day, the colonies changed forever.

 Jockey Hollow Map of Regiments during the Revolutionary War